rdbruce/rdbruce.github.io/README.md

 ## The Cars of the World 1970 - 1982

 This is an analysis of internal combustion automobiles of various national origins.
-This analysis will focus on identifying factors influencing fuel efficiency and stereoyping cars.
+This analysis will focus on identifying factors influencing fuel efficiency and stereotyping cars.

 ***